 Governments may reduce or eliminate existing incentive programs for political, financial or other reasons, which will be difficult for us to predict.
 Reductions in FIT programs may result in a significant fall in the price of and demand for solar power and solar power products.
-For example, subsidies have been reduced or eliminated in some countries such as Germany, Italy, Spain and Canada.
+For example, subsidies have been reduced or eliminated in some countries such as China, Germany, Italy, Spain and Canada.
+In May 2018, the NDRC, the Ministry of Finance and the NEA issued a joint notice temporarily halting subsidies for utility-scale solar projects, slashing the quota on distributed solar projects which are eligible for subsidies in 2018 and greatly reducing FIT.
 The German market represents a major portion of the world's solar market due in large part to government policies that established high FIT rates.
 However, since 2010, the German government has introduced legislation to reduce the FIT program due to the strong growth of its domestic solar market.
 In 2009, the Spanish government continued reductions in the FIT as a result of its government's spending cut backs, which resulted in a weakened solar market.
 In 2010, Italy also announced annual reductions to FIT beginning in 2011 in an effort to impede overheating of its solar market.
+The Italian FIT scheme (Conto Energia) was terminated in 2012, and self-consumption became the main driver for residential installations in Italy.
 Starting from 2011, major export markets for solar power and solar power products such as Japan, Germany, Italy, Spain and the United Kingdom continued to reduce their FIT as well as other incentive measures.
-For example, from 2012 to 2016, the Japanese government cut down its FIT from 40 Yen to 24 Yen for projects below 10KW and from 42 Yen to 31 Yen for projects above 10 KW.
+For example, from 2012 to 2018, the Japanese government cut down its FIT from JPY 40 to JPY 26 for projects below 10KW and from JPY 42 to JPY 18 for projects above 10 KW.

-In 2016, we generated 61.5% of our total revenues from overseas markets, and the United States, Japan and Chile, our three largest export markets, represented 36.0%, 4.6% and 4.2% of our total revenues, respectively.
-In the nine months ended September 30, 2017, we generated 57.7% of our total revenues from overseas markets, and the United States, Mexico and Brazil, our three largest export markets, represented 13.8%, 9.1% and 6.5% of our total revenues, respectively.
+In 2018, we generated 73.6% of our total revenue from overseas markets, and the United States, Mexico and Australia, our three largest export markets, represented 10.9%, 8.9% and 8.3% of our total revenue, respectively.
 As a result, any significant reduction in the scope or discontinuation of government incentive programs in the overseas markets, especially where our major customers are located, could cause demand for our products and our revenue to decline and have a material adverse effect on our business, financial condition, results of operations and prospects.
 In addition, the announcement of a significant reduction in incentives in any major market may have an adverse effect on the trading price of our ADSs.

-We are exposed to significant guarantee liabilities and if the debtors default, our financial position would be materially and adversely affected.
+We are exposed to significant quarantee liabilities and if the debtors default, our financial position would be materially and adversely affected.

-In connection with our disposal of Jiangxi Jinko Engineering - a downstream business in 2016, we entered into a master service agreement with Jiangxi Jinko Engineering, where we agreed to provide a guarantee for Jiangxi Jinko Engineering's financing obligations under certain of its loan agreements, amounting to RMB5.92 billion (US\$889.5 million) as of September 30, 2017.
+In connection with our disposal of JinkoPower - a downstream business - in 2016, we entered into a master service agreement with JinkoPower, where we agreed to provide a guarantee for JinkoPower's financing obligations under certain of its loan agreements, which amounted to RMB4.07 billion (US\$592.5 million) as of December 31, 2018, for a three-year period starting from October 2016.
 In addition, we give guarantees to certain of our related parties.
-As of September 30, 2017, we had guarantee liabilities to related parties of RMB162.1 million (US\$24.4 million).
-In the event that Jiangxi Jinko Engineering or the relevant related parties (as the case may be) fail to perform their respective obligations or otherwise default under the relevant loan agreements or other contracts, we will become liable for their respective obligations under those loan agreements or other contracts, which could materially and adversely affect our financial condition.
+As of December 31, 2018, we had guarantee liabilities to related parties of RMB92.4 million (US\$13.4 million).
+In the event that JinkoPower or the relevant related parties (as the case may be) fail to perform their respective obligations or otherwise default under the relevant loan agreements or other contracts, we will become liable for their respective obligations under those loan agreements or other contracts, which could materially and adversely affect our financial condition.